KOTORCommunityPatches/K1_Community_Patch/README.md

 * The Star Map opening sequence in the Dantooine Ruins was split in two instead of being one continuous scene [ISSUE #105](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/105)
 * The Star Map opening sequence in the Tatooine Eastern Dune Sea had some companion facing issues and the animation was a bit short [ISSUE #315](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/315)
 * The stranded Duros scene on the Unknown World Central Beach had a character out of shot, suffered from camera wiggle, and was missing a fade-out [ISSUE #285](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/285)
+* The surrendering Vulkar in the Taris Black Vulkar Base used an inappropriate animation when pleading for his life [ISSUE #239](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/239)
 * The swaying cables in the Anchorhead droid shop were clipping into some boxes [ISSUE #114](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/114)
 * The Tatooine docking bay was missing exit waypoints, causing messengers to fade out in-place instead of leaving [ISSUE #129](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/129)
 * The Tatooine white female commoner head (e.g. Sharina) and Asian female commoner heads (e.g. Elora) had shading, clipping, and UV problems [ISSUE #126](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/126)